Skip to content

 )

-Now we’ll dive into some examples before coming back to talk more data types details.
+Now we’ll dive into some examples before coming back to talk more about the details of data types.

 Examples

-The following examples are closely inspired by the Claude documentation and hint at some of the ways you can use structured data extraction.
+The following examples, which are closely inspired by the Claude documentation, hint at some of the ways you can use structured data extraction.

 Example 1: Article summarisation